Indiana Master Naturalist 2019

 Interested and intrigued by nature and the environment?
 Want to learn more about Indiana’s natural resources and share this information with others?

 The Indiana Master Naturalist Program is an educational/volunteer program developed by the Indiana Department of Natural Resources to provide citizens with hands-on opportunities to learn about our state’s natural features and resources.

 The purpose of the program is to:

-- Bring together natural resource specialists with adult learners (18 years and older) to foster an understanding of Indiana’s plants, water ecology, soils, and wildlife, and also to promote volunteer service in local communities.
+- Bring together natural resource specialists with adult learners (18 years and older) to foster an understanding of Indiana’s plants, water, soils, and wildlife, and promote natural resource volunteer service within the State of Indiana.

 - Provide an educational opportunity for course participants by volunteering with a local agency or organization involved in natural resource management.